H-1B Specialty Occupation Visa |

 Who qualifies as an H-1B employee? |

-Alternatively the foreign employee can satisfy this requirement by holding an unrestricted license or certification required to practice the specialty occupation or have enough work experience to substitute in lieu of a university degree.
-In this case, three years of relevant work experience would be counted as one year of university studies.
-Thus, in order to satisfy the standard US four year degree, the foreign national would be required to have 12 years of relevant experience. |
+Alternatively, this requirement can be fulfilled if the foreign employee holds an unrestricted license or certification necessary to practice the specialty occupation, or possesses sufficient work experience as a substitute for a university degree.
+Under this scenario, three years of relevant work experience are considered equivalent to one year of university studies.
+Therefore, to match a standard U.S. four-year degree, the foreign national would need to have 12 years of relevant work experience. |

 What are the steps to obtain an H-1B visa? |